zhongpc/zhongpc.github.io/opening.md

     * President's Graduate Fellowship  <span style="color: lightgray">[by nomination]</span>
 * The PhD positions are well-funded in our group.
 We do not accept self-funded students (including CSC scholarships).
 * What we offer:
-    * We are a new research group offering hands-on training and opportunities to collaboratively explore exciting research areas.
+    * We are a new research group offering hands-on training and opportunities to explore exciting research areas collaboratively.
+    * We are a TechTeam-style group.
+We ask for help and value direct communication.
-    * Our computational group focuses on both methodological development and applications.
+    * We focus on both methodological development and applications.
 We will have close collaborations with experimental researchers.
-    * As a collaborative team, we encourage our graduate students to thrive in interdisciplinary research environments, find their interests, and develop their careers.
+    * We encourage our graduate students to thrive in interdisciplinary research environments, find their interests, and develop their careers.

 <strong>Postdoctoral Fellows</strong>:
 * <span style="text-decoration: underline">We do not have specific postdoc openings at this moment.</span> However, if you have strong interest in working with us, you are welcome to get in touch with CV + research interest.